tops4u/Ram-Tester/Software/readme.md

 ***BEWARE***: **Never enable Fuse Bit 7 on on the HighByte (DISBLRST)!** <br/>
 This will disable the RESET Function.
 You will no longer be able to use the Reset Button or to update your Tester!
 To revert you would need to performa a HighVoltage Programming - which is rather cumbersome to perform!

+Wiring: Check the ICSP Pinout below and for your Programmer.
+For example the T48 has Pin Headers at the Front of the Programmer.
+To check the connections there is an "INFO" Tab in the Software.
+Enable Power to the Controller - leave current limit to default.
+Then Click "Programm" - if you are just updating deselect all but "Flash".
+Be sure to clear the flash and have ID enabled.
+If the ID Check fails you have:

+- selected the wrong target
+- a problem with the wiring

+Be sure that the verification step completes without any errors.
+You may repeat this step as many times it need to complete without errors without bricking your Tester.

 Example using `avrdude` with a USBasp:
 ```